A topic from the subject of Calibration in Chemistry.

 Procedure:

-2. Zero the spectrophotometer: Fill a cuvette with a blank solution (e.g., water) and insert it into the spectrophotometer.
-Adjust the spectrophotometer to zero absorbance at the desired wavelength.
+2. Blank the spectrophotometer: Fill a cuvette with the blank solution (usually the solvent used to prepare the standard and unknown solutions, e.g., distilled water).
+Insert it into the spectrophotometer and set the absorbance to zero at the desired wavelength.
+This is crucial to remove background absorbance.

 Significance: